Year-End Tax Planning

 Roth conversions- perhaps you should have us review the conversion of your traditional IRA into a Roth IRA.
 Yes, pay more taxes today, but perhaps your 2022 income is lower and it makes sense.
 Or your income is on a rocket trajectory, and this year is the only year it makes sense.
 Remember that it is usually easier to pay for taxes during your wage-earning years than when you are 80 years old and only have savings to “dip into.”
 It would be lovely to live in a tax-free world at 80… at least federal income taxes.

 2023 limits increase dramatically!
 401k is $22,500 + $7,500 for catch-up, hold the mayo.
 Max total 401k is $66,000 ($22,500 employee + $43,500 employer).
 IRAs are $6,500 which is indexed but the $1,000 catch-up is not.

 Writing a check to your church is good.
 Don’t forget the theater, educational organizations, and others.
 Also, what is not just good, but actually great, is donating to Goodwill, Salvation Army, Arc Thrift, etc. Donating items from the hollows of your closet doesn’t require cash since that money is already spent.
 Keep in mind that some states, such as Arizona, offer huge tax credits (much better than tax deductions) for donations to schools and charities.

-Need some cash?
-Sell some of your profitable stocks along with your dogs.
-Not literally your dogs, but your under-performing stocks.
-Sell enough stock to create a $3,000 gain and sell some more to add a $6,000 loss, and presto!
-You’ve pulled out some cash and create a $3,000 loss and tax deduction.
+This is an oldie but a goodie.
+Speaking of liking cash: sell some of your profitable stocks along with your dogs.
+Not literally your dogs, but your under-performing securities.
+Sell enough to create a $3,000 gain and sell some more to add a $6,000 loss, and presto!
+You’ve pulled out some cash, yay, and created a $3,000 loss and tax deduction.